 How to plan a trip during Covid is a controversial topic that few will discuss.
 For some, the idea of travel right now is out of the question.
 For others, they are traveling, but naturally, they have had to adapt.
 Before the pandemic, thousands of people had their 2020 plans set.
 Many of us had fabulous vacations planned to enjoy with friends and family.
 But the Covid-19 pandemic crushed those plans.
 However, travel restrictions are starting to be more flexible.
-Some countries already open their borders again; if you are considering a trip, here what you need to know about how to plan a trip during Covid.
+Some countries already open their borders again; if you are considering a trip, here is what you need to know about how to plan a trip during Covid.

-Right now, travel is starting to come back up, but the number of countries that are accepting tourists is few.
+Travel is starting to come back up, but the number of countries that are accepting tourists is few.
 On top of this, many of these countries have new requirements.
 For example, some ask for a negative Covid-19 test or quarantining for the first two weeks upon arriving.
-Add to this that the landscape changes daily, making it a challenge to stay on top of requirements.
+Add to this that the landscape changes daily, making it challenging to stay on top of requirements.
 The first step of planning a trip during Covid is to research the open countries and what you will need to enter.